 We’ve told you how to retire rich, and we’ve told you how to retire poor.
-We’ve told you about the retirement mistakes you’re making, and we’ve even told you why retiring at age 66 may be a bad, bad idea.
+We’ve told you about the retirement mistakes you’re making, and we’ve even told you why retiring after age 66 may be a great idea.

 But maybe you’ve read through those articles and felt a little lost with the acronyms and letters sprinkled in between all that talk of compound interest.

-Traditional accounts are set up so your contributions are tax-free.
-For example, if you put $5,000 into a traditional IRA, you get to deduct that $5,000 from your taxable income at tax time.
-Then, when you retire, you pay taxes on the money as you withdraw it.
+Traditional accounts are set up so your contributions are deductible.
+For example, if you put $5,000 into a traditional IRA, you get to deduct $5,000 from your income at tax time.
+When you retire, you pay taxes on the money as you withdraw it.

-In addition, traditional accounts require participants to begin withdrawing a certain amount of money, known as required minimum distributions or RMDs, by age 70½.
-The RMD depends on the age of the plan holder and value of the account.
+Traditional accounts require participants to begin withdrawing fixed amounts, known as required minimum distributions, or RMDs, by age 70½.
+The RMD depends on the owner’s age and value of the account.
 Failure to take the minimum distribution can result in hefty fines.

 Roth accounts are relatively new.
 They are named in honor of U.S. Sen. William Roth, who helped usher them in as part of the Taxpayer Relief Act of 1997.

 Roths are a mirror image of regular retirement plans.
-With a Roth account, you don’t get a deduction, but you don’t have to pay taxes on your contributions now but not on your withdrawals at retirement time.
-In exchange for skipping the tax break during your working years, your money in retirement becomes tax-free.
-What’s more, there are no RMD requirements with Roth accounts.
+With a Roth account, you don’t get a deduction, but you don’t have to pay taxes on your withdrawals in retirement.
+By skipping the tax break during your working years, you get tax-free money when you take it out.
+And there are no RMD requirements with Roth accounts.

 Picking the right account

-Roth accounts seem to be a better deal on the face of it.
-Let’s consider that $5,000 you’ve deposited and assume it’s grown to $50,000 by the time you retire.
-With a Roth account, you’ll have paid taxes only on the $5,000 you originally deposited, but you’ll pay nothing on the rest.
-With a traditional account you’ll end up paying taxes on all $50,000.
-Which would you prefer?
-Thought so.
+Consider that $5,000 you deposited, and assume it’s grown to $50,000 by the time you retire.
+With a Roth, you’ll have paid taxes on the $5,000 you originally deposited, but you’ll pay nothing on the rest.
+With a traditional account you’ll pay taxes on the entire $50,000.
+Now you see the appeal of the Roth.

 However, using a Roth also means missing out on lots of potential tax deductions during your working years.
-The math is complicated, but a report from T. Rowe Price finds that putting money in a Roth IRA almost always gives you more spendable income in retirement than the same amount deposited in a traditional IRA.
+The math is complicated, but a report from T. Rowe Price finds that putting money in a Roth IRA almost always gives you more disposable income in retirement than the same amount deposited in a traditional IRA.

-According to the investment firm, the only time it may make financial sense to use a traditional account is if you are over age 50.
-Even then, a traditional IRA gives you more money only if your tax rate drops somewhere in the vicinity of 9 percent once you reach retirement.
+According to that analysis, the only time it may make financial sense to use a regular account is if you are over age 50.
+Even then, a traditional IRA gives you more money only if your tax rate drops by about 9 percent once you reach retirement.

 Now, let’s consider two of the most common plans used for retirement.

 When traditional pensions were shown the door by employers, many companies replaced their defined benefit plans with 401(k)s.
 The name comes from the applicable section of tax code.

-Employer matching funds.
-Some employers will put a set amount of money into the 401(k) – say, 3 percent of your annual income.
+Employer matching funds: Some employers will put a set amount of money into your 401(k) — say, 3 percent of your annual income.
 You can also make your own contributions, and many employers will match a portion of the amount you deposit.